markdrago/markdrago.github.com/source/_posts/2012-03-03-a-pragmatic-exploration-of-tech-debt.markdown

 ###Defining Tech Debt
 {%pullquote%}
 First things first, we should agree on what it is we're talking about.
 The term tech debt gets used in a ton of different ways and situations.
-Tech debt is that old system that is big, buggy, and still in use for various reasons; it's that area of the code base that has been poked and prodded for so long by so many people that it is a rats nest in to which no one wants to voyage; it's that quick hack you put in just the other day that made you cringe when you did it but doing it "the right way" would have taken weeks; it's that system that is otherwise fine but lacks any unit tests so making changes is a tight-rope walk; it's the system that was meant to be a prototype which is now used in production.
+Tech debt is that old system that is big, buggy, and still in use for various reasons; it's that area of the code base that has been poked and prodded for so long and by so many people that it is a rats nest in to which no one wants to voyage; it's that quick hack you put in just the other day that made you cringe when you did it but doing it "the right way" would have taken weeks; it's that system that is otherwise fine but lacks any unit tests so making changes is a tight-rope walk; it's that system which was meant to be a prototype and is now used in production.
 Tech debt is a lot of things.
 To generalize this to a single definition is complicated.
 The definition I have come up with is "{"tech debt is code which a reasonable engineer, in the present, wishes was different"}".
 I'll agree that this definition is a little shaky as it is based on the subjective opinion of an imagined engineer, but it's what I'm going with.
 {%endpullquote%}

 ###How Tech Debt is Born